Skip to content

 Comfort is the order of the day in the Passat – there’s no effort to feel sporty or to please keen drivers.
 Which makes perfect sense as the Passat will be used for family transport or for long, dull motorway trips.
 If you want excitement, get a Golf R estate instead.

 Big impacts are buffed away like a butler swatting a fly, and the Passat is as refined as you’d hope on faster roads.
 There’s a bit of annoying road and tyre noise but, in most respects, the Passat is fantastic at soaking up the miles.
-The eTSI petrol engine offers a range of more than 500 miles, so you’ll need to put fuel in yourself long before the car needs a top up.
+It's actually a little more refined and a little more comfortable than the Superb.

 The suede-like trim on the seats in Elegance trim is soft and tactile, and the top two trims get 13-point massaging seats for de-stressing after work.
 Heated and cooled seats are available, as is a ‘Dry Boost’ function that can start to dry damp clothes.
 We wouldn’t recommend using the Passat as a clothes horse, mind.
 And, from the seats menu on the screen, you can move the passenger’s seat forwards or backwards from the driver’s seat – which is a feature we’ve never thought about until now.